davidwightman/JavaScript-Algorithms-and-Data-Structures-Masterclass/README.md

 - Deletion: O(1)
 - Access: O(1)

+///// CONTINUE FLASH CARDS

 ### Graphs

 #### What is a Graph

 collection of nodes and collection between those nodes

-A tree is a type of a graph
+A tree is a type of a graph where there is only one path to get to any given node

 #### Real world examples